davnavr/SAILAR-lang/doc/src/binary-format.md

 `0`|Length|A non-zero [length integer](#length-size) indicating the length of the identifier, in bytes.
 `L`|Characters|

+## Symbols
+All definitions in a module (structs, functions, globals, etc.) have an [identifier](#identifiers) known as a symbol.
+All definitions in a module have a unique symbol, meaning that no two definitions in a module can have the same symbol.

 ## Module Identifier
 Identifies a module by its name and version.